HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/nn/conformer-streaming-asr.md

 # Condensed: <!-- This cell is automatically updated by tools/tutorial-cell-updater.py -->

 Summary: This tutorial provides comprehensive implementation guidance for streaming speech recognition using Conformer models in SpeechBrain.
 It covers essential techniques for low-latency, long-form transcription including Dynamic Chunk Training, chunked attention mechanisms, and streaming-specific architectural modifications.
-The tutorial helps with implementing key components like chunked attention masks, dynamic chunk convolutions, positional embeddings, and streaming contexts.
-It details the configuration of StreamingASR components, feature extraction, and dependency management across neural network layers.
-Notable features include flexible chunk size configuration, context management between processing chunks, and integration with FFmpeg for live stream processing.
-The implementation supports both streaming and non-streaming modes, with configurable latency-accuracy tradeoffs through parameters like chunk size and left context values.
-The tutorial also includes debugging tools, best practices, and alternative architecture suggestions.
+The tutorial helps with implementing key components like streaming contexts, feature extraction, positional embeddings, and proper handling of dependencies between input/output frames.
+It details configuration of crucial parameters like chunk size and left context, along with best practices for training and inference.
+Notable features include support for various ASR recipes (LibriSpeech, VoxPopuli, CommonVoice), flexible streaming modes, and integration with different architectures like Branchformer and FastConformer.
+The implementation focuses on balancing latency and accuracy while maintaining consistency between training and inference paths.

 *This is a condensed version that preserves essential implementation details and context.*

-Here's the condensed version focusing on key implementation details and concepts:
+Here's the condensed version focusing on key implementation details:

 # Streaming Speech Recognition with Conformers